Hammered-Dev/OneUrlBe/README.md

 1. SwaggerUI: `/docs`
 2. Redoc: `/redoc`
 ## Development
-**This project uses [Poetry](https://python-poetry.org/) as package manager, please use poetry if you're going to develop above this project**
+**This project uses [Poetry](https://python-poetry.org/) as a project manager.
+Please use poetry if you're going to develop above this project**
 ### Requirements
-1. python >= 3.13
+1. Python >= 3.13
-2. vscode or pycharm (any IDE you like)
+2. VSCode or PyCharm (any IDE you like)
 3. Poetry
 ### Sync project
 ```bash